isaackingx/Scam-Shield/README.md

 Dowload The Application

-You can also the scamshield [HERE](https://easyupload.io/oj5zw6) , the application is currently experiencing downtime and this page will be updated when it is back up
+You can also download the scamshield application [HERE](https://easyupload.io/oj5zw6) , the application is currently experiencing downtime and this page will be updated when it is back up